Two men who were driving high in Idaho, with 20 pounds of marijuana accompanying them, phoned 911 to turn themselves in and call off a police pursuit.

 (Ayala-Dolitente): Hi, uh, we’re the two dumbasses that got caught trying to bring some stuff through your border.
 All your cops are just driving around us like a bunch of jack-wagons and I’d just like for you guys to end it.
 If you could help me out with that, we would like to just get on with it.

 (Ayala-Dolitente): Okay, um, we kind of got spooked here trying to bring some stuff across your Idaho border.

 (Ayala-Dolitente): And a bunch of your cops driving around in a bunch of civilian cars not wanting to pick us up.
 I don’t know what’s the deal.
 I was just wondering if you could help us out and just end it.

 Officers found 20 pounds of marijuana inside a dog cage placed outside the car, alongside $567 in cash inside the car.

-East Idaho News report that Ayala-Dolitente and Sward were both charged with a felony count of trafficking marijuana.
+report that Ayala-Dolitente and Sward were both charged with a felony count of trafficking marijuana.
 Sward was given a five year prison sentence after pleading guilty to possession with intent to deliver.

 A district judge suspended this judgment and placed Sward on probation for five years with a 30 day jail sentence.

 His partner, Ayala-Dolitente, was sentenced to between one and a half and eight years in prison in November, after a district judge increased the sentence when he tested positive for marijuana, oxycodone and cocaine on the day of sentencing.